Keys to Reading More

 Some people like to read at night.
 If you do, I suggest turning the TV off early and reading while you are still somewhat awake.
 Reading right before you go to sleep is not the best idea.
 If you go to the gym, your cardio time on the treadmill or stationary bike can be a great time to read a good book.

 2. Take advantage of your commute.
-My home city in the US is Atlanta, Georgia.
-The average worker in Atlanta has a commute of forty minutes.
+My home city is Atlanta, Georgia.
+The average worker in Atlanta has a commute of 30 minutes.
 What do you do on your commute besides fuming at the traffic and bad drivers around you?
 What if you used that time to listen to audio books?
-With a thirty to forty minute commute, you could probably listen to three or four books a month.
+With a 30-40 minute commute each way, you could probably listen to three or four books a month.
 Public libraries have hundreds of audio books that you can check out for free.
 Take advantage of them!

 3. Read what interests you.
 This sounds so basic but too often we can fall into the trap of thinking we need to read things that are “good” for us.
 This is not a bad thing but if we are not in the habit of reading, it is probably best that we get into the habit by reading things that we enjoy.
 Self-help books, leadership books, and financial books are all great.
 At the same time, however, reading good fiction stimulates our minds and can help us to become more creative.
 Read what you enjoy!